burger

 8. Link another domain name to an existing website (domain alias)

-9. Preview your site even if your domain name is not yet pointing to Infomaniak's servers
+9. Preview your site even if your domain name does not yet point to Infomaniak's servers

 IMPORTANT: the domain name...